 Once the font file is selected, click the “Upload” button.

 In the “Assign Font” section, click the “Assign Font” button.

 In the “Assign Font” section, select your font from the dropdown.
-Then, select which elements you’d like it to apply.
+Then, choose which elements you’d like it to apply.

 Scroll down and click the “Assign Font” button at the bottom of the section.
 Keep in mind the “Assign Font” button at the top will not save the selection.

 Now your website pages will be using the custom font for any elements you specified.